 No More Messy Electronics

 Why not going further?
-The illustration below shows how that making a much wider stand is easy.
+The illustration below shows how easy it is to make a much wider stand for your electronics projects.
 In some cases it’s much better to have a permanent setup for electronics learning and experimentation.
 This stand is 30cm wide, having room for many modules and components.